Sewer56/nexus-what-i-want-to-build/docs/index.md

 I'm probably one of the few people that can say I've worked on every aspect of modding: Libraries, Mod Loaders, Mod Managers, Modding Tools, Adding Online Multiplayer to Single Player games; you name it;
 sometimes I lose track of what I've done myself 😅.

-Depending on how Goddess of Fortune feels, we might get to talk tomorrow; or maybe it might be today, who knows 😛.

 On the day to day basis, I specialize in creating high-quality modding tools and utilities that help users and developers create game mods.
 My work spans from low-level reverse engineering and performance